LAKE LURE, NC

 Back in 1932, the 1927 Lake Lure Inn & Spa was the go-to destination for honeymoons (I speak with some authority here.
 For years, I listened to my parents relive their magical few first days of marriage there.)

-What is amazing is that, despite much better roads, more restaurants and artists’ enclaves, and a growing population of part-time and full-time residents, Lake Lure and environs has maintained and even enhanced much of its original charm.
+What is amazing is that, despite much better roads, more restaurants and artists’ enclaves, and a growing population of part-time and full-time residents, the Lake Lure area has maintained and even enhanced much of its original charm.

 So, to plan your trip, let’s pick accommodations.